 As a homeowner, there is a pride in having a thick, luscious, green lawn that is the neighborhood's envy.
 However, it takes work to maintain and keep your lawn looking as healthy as possible, and it can be overwhelming knowing which lawn care products to use.

-One of the best lawn care tips to having the yard of your dreams is fertilizer.
+One of the best lawn care tips for having the yard of your dreams is fertilizer.
 Lawn fertilizer is nutrients for your lawn.
 Just like water, your lawn needs nutrients to grow.
 When used correctly, lawn fertilizer will have your lawn looking its best.

 But sometimes, the thought of choosing a lawn fertilizer is intimidating to most homeowners.
 Fertilizers are commonly made up of three different nutrients: Nitrogen, Phosphorus, and Potassium.
 Each of the ingredients plays a crucial role in maintaining healthy lawns.

-Nitrogen promotes healthy growth and aids in production of chlorophyll.
+Nitrogen promotes healthy growth and aids in the production of chlorophyll.

 Phosphorus is essential for plant and root development.

 Potassium can helps it to resist drought and disease.

 The fertilizer will have a 3 number ratio that indicates the percentages of nitrogen (N), phosphorus (P), and potassium (K), or the N-P-K ratio, of the fertilizer.